ggebbie/OPT2k.mat/README.md

 * Dependencies

 OPT2k requires the TMI package.
 You can clone it manually with `git clone https://github.com/ggebbie/TMI` or follow the MATLAB scripts.
-The latest main branch may be required for consistency.
+If TMI already exists in your configuration, the code will not check for the latest version, but it may be required for consistency.

+Code has been tested for MATLAB version 9.10.0.1602886 (R2021a).